andreasdominik/Susi/docs/src/pages/install.md

 For more details see the NLU section of the docu.
 The NLU also reads the skill directory from the `[skills]` section to find skills.

+#### voices
+Depending on the text-to speech service used, a voice must be configured.
+* if GoogleTTS is used the voice parameter in the section `[google-cloud]` must be set by uncommenting the correct line or changing the name of the wanted voice.
+  Available voices can be tested here: https://cloud.google.com/text-to-speech.